BusyKronos/odin-recipes/README.md

-a basic website written in HTML, serving as the first submitted project for The Odin Project.
+a basic recipe website written in HTML, serving as the first submitted project for The Odin Project.